Azure/azureml-assets/assets/models/system/gpt2/description.md

 # Training Details

+See the [associated paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) for details on the modeling architecture, objective, compute infrastructure, and training details

 ## Training Data

 The OpenAI team wanted to train this model on a corpus as large as possible.
 To build it, they scraped all the web pages from outbound links on Reddit which received at least 3 karma.
 Note that all Wikipedia pages were removed from